lucylow/Covid_Control/README.md

 * Call 911 or call ahead to your local emergency facility: Notify the operator that you are seeking care for someone who has or may have COVID-19.

-* # of Critical Covid cases: In critical COVID-19 -- about 5% of total cases -- the infection can damage the walls and linings of the air sacs in your lungs.
+* Number of Critical Covid cases: In critical COVID-19 -- about 5% of total cases -- the infection can damage the walls and linings of the air sacs in your lungs.
 As your body tries to fight it, your lungs become more inflamed and fill with fluid.
 This can make it harder for them to swap oxygen and carbon dioxide.

 * Early vs Late stage covid19 trials